KatharinaBuelow/snow-research/README.md

 ### Results for Prudence Regions:

 * Some model accumulate snow, which leads to unrealistic values.
 These Gridboxes are masked out and not included in the calculation.
-This finaly leads to areas which have less than 5 gridboxes for some RCMS, so they will not be used for the area mean.
+This finally leads to areas which have less than 5 gridboxes for some RCMs, so they will not be used for the area mean.

        See pictute: Grid_cells_per_elev_class.png

-This is the reason why you do not find the same number of simulations at each region and hight level.
+This is the reason why you do not find the same number of simulations at each region and height level.

 * Timeslice 1971-2000, 2021-2050, 2070-2099